Get a quick quote

 Here’s what you can then expect:

-Direct cremations are also popular with people who want a non-religious funeral – but at Pure Cremation we also have many customers who are religious, and whose faith is honoured in the service their family arrange for them, singing hymns and saying prayers.
+Pure cremations are also popular with people who want a non-religious funeral although we also have many customers who are religious, and whose faith is honoured in the service their family arrange for them, singing hymns and saying prayers.

-1. Avoids unnecessary expense on a hearse, flowers, ministers, etc
+1. Avoids the unnecessary expense of a hearse, flowers, minister and so on

 2. Takes pressure off family having to make difficult choices